How to create a dynamic remarketing campaign?

 - How to create a Facebook product catalog?

-- How to add the "Shop" tab on my Facebook page?
+- How to import my products into the "Shop" section of my Facebook Page?

 - How to display discount percentages on product ads?